Optimal Stateless Model Checking of Transactional Programs under Causal Consistency: Introduction

 In contrast to our paper, none of the earlier works provide algorithms that can systematically explore all executions of a concurrent program under causal consistency and certify them safe against concurrency bugs.
-We close this gap here, by providing a stateless model checking (SMC) algorithm for transactional programs under $\ccvt, \cc$.